corourke/incorta-crypto/README.md

 To try it out:

+(These are abbreviated instructions -- for a more complete guide, see [Getting Started with the Incorta Component SDK](https://community.incorta.com/t/p8hjygp/getting-started-component-sdk)

+- Install the create-incorta-component scripts with `% npm install -g @incorta-org/create-incorta-component`
 - `git clone` the repository
 - `cd` into the project directory and install dependencies: `npm install`
 - Run the incorta component server: `create-incorta-component start`